jotaen/klog/Specification.md

   to be uniform within a record.
 - Remove technical term “whitespace”, since its meaning is ambiguous and the definition lacked clarity.
   Replace it with “blank character” and base the definition on the Unicode category.

+## VI.
+Footnotes

+These footnotes are purely informational.
+Their purpose is to preserve contextual background info that would otherwise be left implicit.

+[^1]: The indentation must be uniform, otherwise the levels can’t be determined
+      unambiguously.
+E.g., if 4 spaces are encountered at the beginning of the line, it would be unclear whether that is 2 * 2 spaces or 1 * 4 spaces.
+[^2]: This is mainly to avoid ambiguity with the indented entries.
+There is no strict
+      technical reason that would forbid that.
+[^3]: In contrast to record summaries, entry summaries can start with whitespace.
+      That is for allowing the user to vertically align the text of all the lines.
+      A by-effect of this rule is that there can’t be a third indentation level.
+[^4]: The character set that a tag is allowed to consist of is deliberately limited,
+      so that tags can appear naturally in the flow of a sentence.
+E.g.:
+      Went to the #office, then to the #gym!
+[^5]: The `?` placeholder can be repeated, to allow users to visually align it with
+      other entries.
+E.g. `8:00-?????` has the same width as `8:00-9:00`.
+[^6]: This is an arbitrary constraint, but it’s important for making interactions with
+      tools easier.
+Otherwise, when doing `klog stop` on the CLI, it would be ambiguous which of the open ranges it should apply to.
+[^7]: By allowing a file only to contain records and nothing else, the file effectively
+      becomes an ordered collection of records.
+That makes it easy to automatically process files, because e.g. they can just be concatenated without having to regard any potential previous context.